Marian Pour-El: Early life and education

 and this influenced her later life where she was often more comfortable speaking before large audiences than in small groups.

 Although she wanted to attend the Bronx High School of Science, it was at that time only for boys; instead, she went to a girls' school, Hunter College High School.

 Her parents were unwilling to pay the tuition for private college for her, so she went to Hunter College, an inexpensive local higher-education establishment primarily aimed at training schoolteachers.
 There she earned a bachelor's degree in physics in 1949.
 She also completed enough courses in mathematics for a second major but was not allowed to have two majors by Hunter College's rules.

 She was accepted to Harvard University for graduate studies in mathematics, with full support, as the only woman in the program.

 At Harvard, she earned a master's degree in 1951 and a Ph.D. in mathematical logic in 1958.
 She was very isolated and lonely at Harvard, with few friends and, initially, no other students even willing to sit next to her in her classes.
 The nearest restroom to her classes was in a different building, and one of the few buildings with air conditioning in the summers was off-limits to women, even when she was assigned as an instructor to a class in that building.
 Because there were no logicians at Harvard at that time, she spent five years of her time as a visiting student at the University of California, Berkeley.
 Her doctoral dissertation was Computable Functions.

 Career

 After finishing her doctorate, Pour-El joined the mathematics faculty at Pennsylvania State University.
 She earned her tenure there in 1962.
 During a sabbatical from 1962 to 1964 at the Institute for Advanced Study, she worked with Kurt Gödel.

 She moved in 1964 to the University of Minnesota, and was promoted to full professor there in 1968.
 Except for a year from 1969 to 1970 as a visiting professor at the University of Bristol, she remained at the University of Minnesota until her retirement in 2000.

 At Minnesota, her doctoral students included Jill Zimmerman (Ph.D.
 1990), later the James M. Beall Professor of Mathematics and Computer Science at Goucher College, Maryland.

+In 1980 Pour-El was elected as a Member at Large for the AMS and served until 1982.